 Asexuality is a spectrum, with a total lack of sexual attraction on one end (asexual or ace), and having sexual attraction on the other (allosexual).
 People whose attractions fall in between are called graysexual, and can be sexually attracted to only some people.
 The color black in the flag means asexuality.
 Gray represents graysexual and demisexual people.
 White represents non-asexual partners and allies, and purple denotes the community at large.

-Aces face a lot of acephobia even within the community, as queer people debate whether they belong to the community or not.
+Asexuals deal with a lot of myths and acephobia even within the community, as queer people debate whether they belong to the community or not.
 This is why their representation through this flag is important.

 17. Aromantic flag

 Aromanticism exists across a spectrum.
 Aromantic people have little or no romantic attraction to others.
+But there are many ways to have a successful relationship with aromantics.
 They may or may not feel sexual attraction.
 Similar to the agender flag, the aromantic flag colors mean the following: Green represents people living without any romantic attraction or with a different romantic attraction.
 Gray and black represent all aromantic sexualities.

 18. Polysexual flag

 A polysexual person can be sexually and/or romantically attracted to multiple genders.
 Tumblr user Tomlin created the polysexual flag.
 Pink means attraction to women, green is attraction to enby people, and blue is attraction to men.
 Also, remember that sexual and romantic orientations are different things!

 An abrosexual person has a fluid sexual orientation, as in their sexual orientation can change with time.
 Example: They could be a lesbian for a few years and then asexual for a year, or bisexual this month and polysexual the next.
 According to the interpretation of a Tumblr user, the green in the flag represents queer attraction, the fade to white is for the in-between stage of attraction shifting, and pink is for the actual shift itself.
 The flag was created in 2015.